ClickCease Risks of Tree Topping | Arborist Now - Arborist Now

 Trees are remarkably resilient organisms.

 However, improper pruning practices can weaken even the healthiest specimens.
 In especially tragic cases, improper pruning can lead to the tree's premature demise.
-Such is often the case whenever trees suffer a particularly horrible pruning practice called “topping."
+Such is often the case whenever trees suffer a particularly contentious pruning practice called “topping."

 What Is Topping?